-Verdict: Qubes OS is one of the most secure Operating System virtualizations because it contains and manages software from distinct units called qubes.
+Verdict: Qubes OS is one of the most private Operating Systems because it contains and manages software from distinct units called qubes.

 2. TAILS OS

 The TAIL OS is a secure and portable Operating System that uses the Tor network to protect users' privacy online and also helps users to bypass internet censorship.
 Its mobile compatibility makes it one of the reasonably secure operating systems for mobile devices.